About this Page

 university degree

 A university degree is documented proof of successfully completed academic training.
-Foreign degrees require recognition of the university degree in Germany in order to apply for an academic specialist title.
+Foreign degrees require recognition of the university degree in Germany in order to apply for a professional qualification.

-Related legal source: Section 18 paragraph 2 no. 4 Residence Act
+Related legal source: Section 18 para.
+2 no. 4 Residence Act

 Related VISAGUARD article: Study visa Germany